-Augmented Reality (AR) will see some major new products coming in 2019.
+Augmented Reality will progress fast in 2019, with a burst of games, technology, and variety.
 After the success of Pokemon Go, Niantic will release Wizards Unite, dressing the same formula in a new suit to generate millions.
 Companies use Google Glass to improve their work.
 AR glasses are being made by both Google and Apple, though potentially for different reasons.
 AR in 2019 will continue its evolution, and will likely tap both consumer and enterprise success yet again.

 Across the industry, there are whispers that Apple AR glasses are on their way.
 Sleek and stylish with form and function, the glasses are the next natural step for Apple and its brand.
 While it is unlikely that Apple will reveal any details in 2019, we can expect more hints on its development.
 AR in 2019 will be marked by its use

 This article will first focus on Apple’s efforts and how it ties to AR growth.
 While software development will remain as strong as ever through Snapchat and Facebook’s face filters, and the slew of games on their way, the hardware developments are fascinating to follow.

 Table of Contents

 What are the Apple AR glasses?

 The Apple AR glasses are the newest products that are heavily rumored to be under development.
 Very little is known about them at this time, except for small pieces of information that are either leaked from